Last Update: 10/13/19

 The insurance company may tell you that it’s easy to settle your case: just put together the medical bills (past and future); throw in the lost wages (past wages, future earning capacity estimate) and add in an amount for pain and suffering, and you’re done.

 In reality, the insurance company will use this information to do everything they can to deny your claim or make you a low ball offer.

-Below are 5 issues to consider when trying to determine how much your claim is worth and how to receive the maximum about of compensation from the insurance company:
+Below are 5 issues to consider when trying to determine how to receive the maximum amount of compensation from the insurance company: